KauzClay/docs-tap/workloads/spec-reference.hbs.md

 ClusterSupplyChain to a Kubernetes cluster.

 This section describes the `deliverable.spec.params` parameters that can be configured in the deliverable object.
 The following section describes the two resources defined in the ClusterDelivery resources section.
 These are part of the `ootb-delivery-basic` package:

-### List of Cluster Delivery Resources for Deliverable Object
+### List of cluster delivery resources for deliverable object

 | Cluster Delivery Resource               | Output Type | Purpose                                                                         |
 |-----------------------------------------|-------------|---------------------------------------------------------------------------------|